On the subcritical self-catalytic branching Brownian motions: Introduction

 w.r.t.~the dual function $(\tilde{v}, \tilde{u}) \in \mathcal{C}(\mathbb{R})^2 \mapsto \exp\{-\int \tilde{v}(x)\tilde{u}(x)\mathrm{d}x\}$.
 The super-Brownian motions arise originally as the rescaling limit of the empirical measure of the (near) critical BBM, and its study has expanded into a major area of research over the last few decades.
 For the precise dual connection between the PDE \eqref{eq:TMFE} and the SPDE \eqref{eq:SPDESBM}, see \cite{MR0958288} and \cite{MR1429263}.
 For a modern overview of the super-Brownian motions, we refer our readers to \cite{MR2760602}.
 Note that the coefficients $-\Phi'(0+)\tilde{u}_t(x)$ and $\Psi'(0+)\tilde{u}_t(x)$ in the SPDE \eqref{eq:SPDESBM} can be considered as the linearizations of $-\Phi(\tilde{u}_t(x))$ and $\Psi(\tilde{u}_t(x))$, respectively.
-Thus, the behavior of the solutions to the SPDEs \eqref{DSPDE} and \eqref{eq:SPDESBM} are similar at small times provided that they share a small initial value.
+Thus, the behavior of the solutions to the SPDEs \eqref{DSPDE} and \eqref{eq:SPDESBM} are similar at small times provided that they share the same initial value.
 Because of this, many properties of the dual SPDE \eqref{DSPDE}, including its compact support property among others, can be obtained via analytical tools such as the weak comparison principle, the Feynman-Kac formula, It\^{o}'s formula, and the BDG inequality, etc. It is exactly those analytical results on the dual SPDE \eqref{DSPDE} that can be translated via duality into the CDI property of the SBBM.

-We want to mention here that, even though the ideas are the same, the proofs in \cite{MR4698025} also rely heavily on the monotonicity of the LCBM, which is not available for the more general SBBM model.
-Because of this, the actual proofs are quite different from that of \cite{MR4698025} at several technical levels.
+However, as mentioned above, the lack of monotonicity necessitates several technical innovations.
 For example, the result of Theorem \ref{Comming-down-finite-first-moment} (i) for the LCBM is proved in \cite{MR4698025} via a straightforward coupling argument.
 But here, the proof for the SBBM is much more involved relying on the construction of certain super-martingales.
 Another technical thing is that one cannot take the logarithm of the dual function $H$ in \eqref{eq:MDP} as it is done in \cite{MR4698025} for the sake of a better comparison between the moment dual and the Laplacian dual.
 This is because the function $H$ might take negative values in our general settings.